mario-andreschak/mcp-abap-adt/README.md

         4. Choose a local path (where you want to save the project on your computer).
         5. Click "Clone".

 2.  **Install Dependencies:**  This downloads all the necessary libraries the project needs.
-In the terminal, inside the `server` directory, run:
+In the terminal, inside the root directory, run:
     ```bash
     npm install
     ```